 China started CRISPR clinical trials already in 2015.
 The US came shortly after.
 Why so few diseases targeted?
-What are the limitations of CRISPR technology?
+What are the limitations of CRISPR technology for clinical applications?

-1. Genes of immune cells are changed and activated to attack for example lung cancers.
+1. Genes of immune cells are changed to improve their attacking abilities.

-2. Gene mutations of blood disorders like hemophilia are corrected.
+2. Gene mutations of blood disorders are corrected.

 What are the limitations of CRISPR technology?

-Guys, let’s have a look at it in the form of a list!
-I know we’ve done it before, but damn it was fun!
-So, ladies and gentlemen, here you have the top six reasons only some types of disorders are treated in CRISPR clinical trials! …for the moment.
+Guys, let’s look into this in the form of a list!
+We’ve done it several times before, and damn, it was fun!
+So, ladies and gentlemen, here you have the top six reasons only some disorders are treated in CRISPR clinical trials! …for the moment.
 (Order is somewhat random).

-That’s right, the blood’s easy to manipulate.
-And the above mentioned clinical trials (numbers 1 and 2) include using CRISPR in blood cells.
-That’s right, immune cells are blood cells.
+Oh yes, the blood’s easy to manipulate.
+And the above-mentioned clinical trial types (check points 1 and 2) suggest this as they include CRISPR use in blood cells.
+That’s right; immune cells are blood cells.
 White blood cells, to be more specific.

-And here’s the thing with blood cells: we can extract them from the body, grow and manipulate them outside of it and then reinsert them.
+And here’s the thing with blood cells: we can extract them from the body, grow and manipulate them in a culture dish, and then reinsert them.
 This is true for both white and red blood cells.
-Take hemophilia for example.
-It’s caused by red blood cells containing one gene-mutation that prevents blood from clotting.
-Here’s the CRISPR-fix: We tap the blood out of the body, correct the gene by using CRISPR, and reinsert the blood to the body.
+Take hemophilia, for example.
+It’s caused by red blood cells containing one gene mutation that prevents blood from clotting.
+Here’s the CRISPR fix: You tap the blood out of the body, correct the gene by using CRISPR, and reinsert the blood into the body.

-We cannot do the same with other cells.
-Let’s say we need to correct a gene in your liver.
-Take out the liver and you’re dead.
-That’s the number one reason why blood cells are so easy to manipulate compared to other tissues.
+You can’t do the same with other cells.
+Let’s say you’d need to correct a gene in your liver.
+Take out the liver, and you’re dead.
+That’s the number one reason why blood cells are so easy to manipulate compared with other tissues.
 It’s just bloody easy…

 But there are more reasons.